NVIDIA/nvidia-docker/README.md

 Note that in the future, nvidia-docker2 packages will no longer be supported.

+## Changelog

+* Friday September 20th:
+  We changed the gpgkey, the new fingerprint is: `BC02 13EE FC50 D046 F1CE  0208 6128 B5C2 36CD EE96`
+  We will add a webpage on docs.nvidia.com listing the keys and their fingerprints.
+  In the future we will publish a keyring package.
+This will allow automatic updates to the repository keys.
+  Future updates to the keys will be communicated in advance.
+We apologize for any inconvenience caused by the unexpected change to the keys

 ## Issues and Contributing

 [Checkout the Contributing document!](CONTRIBUTING.md)